-Corpus was founded in 1517 by Bishop Richard Fox to foster the ‘new Humanist learning’, a radical departure in Oxford’s then intellectual life, and to train students in that learning for the ‘Commonwealth’.
+Corpus was founded in 1517 on progressive principles to foster the new humanist learning -- a radical departure in the intellectual life of Oxford at the time -- and to train students in that learning for the benefit of all.
 The College remains true to that spirit.
-Our Fellows and postgraduates are at the forefront of today’s ‘new Humanist learning’ in a broad range of subjects from the physics of dark matter and behavioural neuroscience to fresh insights into Latin prose.
-We pride ourselves on selecting undergraduates who show great promise and nurturing their intellectual development in an unpretentious, challenging, tolerant and supportive environment.
-It is an extraordinary community from a wide diversity of backgrounds.
+Our Fellows and postgraduates are at the forefront of today’s research and innovation, in a broad range of subjects from the physics of dark matter, the atomic structure of materials, and behavioural neuroscience, to fresh insights into Victorian literature, environmental law, or ancient Greek poetry.
+We pride ourselves on admitting undergraduates and graduates who demonstrate not only considerable academic ability but also enthusiasm and great promise.
+We aim to nurture their intellectual development in an unpretentious, inspiring, tolerant and supportive environment.
+Corpus is a close-knit yet outward-looking community where talented people from all backgrounds are encouraged to flourish and make a difference in the wider world.